speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 #### API Constraints

 - This API only responds to POST calls
-- This process is computationally intensive, as such expect a wait time etween requests.
+- This process is computationally intensive, which may cause delay between requests.
 More user requests will result in slower processing times
 - The script text file should match the given audio file as closely as possible in terms of content.
 Failure to do so could lead to errors.